PaperPrototype/Intro-Coding-and-Computers/01 - Pyxel/Lecture/english.md

 Using `pyxel.width` gives us the width of the window, and using `pyxel.height` gives us the height of the window.

+You can visualize this using the below picture

 We can add some code to "quit" or exit the game.

 (change your code to the following)